0xlino/Motivational-Posts-Generator/README.md

 # Motivational Posts Generator Python

+#### Avoid using the tool to spam or create undesirable content on the internet.

 ## Overview

 This Python script provides functionality to overlay quotes on images, along with additional features like applying a tint to the image, adding a trademark or logo, and resizing images.
 It's designed to create visually appealing quote images, suitable for sharing on social media or other platforms.